Is a DWI a felony?

 Is a DWI a felony?
 In Pennsylvania, a drunk driving charge, or DWI, is not a felony, it’s a misdemeanor.
 However, it’s important to note while the offense of driving while intoxicated or actually driving after imbibing is not graded as a felony through the punishment, in many ways, it is very similar to a felony.

 So what is the difference between a felony and misdemeanor?
 What people think of a misdemeanor offense and what we think of an offense is that there may be a fine and probation.
 Where in Pennsylvania, though, even a first offense DUI, there is mandatory jail time, a mandatory 12-month loss of license, and a permanent record.
 A second or third offense carries greater offenses, so even though a third offense DUI in Pennsylvania is not a felony.
 It has the teeth of a felony.

-Again, a DUI is a misdemeanor but punishes much like a felony.
+Again, a DUI is a misdemeanor.
+However, it punishes much like a felony.
 If you’re facing a DUI, you need an attorney right away.
-You need to speak to an attorney, discuss your rights, your options and what steps can be taken on your behalf.
-The team at Ciccarelli law office is ready to help you.
+You need to speak with an attorney.
+You can discuss your rights, your options and what steps can be taken on your behalf.
+The team at Ciccarelli Law Offices is ready to help you.